 High-altitude weapon systems being rapidly expanded after Doklam standoff says China

-New Delhi, June 01: Since the Doklam stand off with India in 2017, China has expanded its arsenal with weapons like the Type 15 tank, Z-20 helicopter and Gj-2 drone, the Chinese state media has reported.
+New Delhi, June 01: Since the Doklam stand-off with India in 2017, China has expanded its arsenal with weapons like the Type 15 tank, Z-20 helicopter and Gj-2 drone, the Chinese state media has reported.

 This will give China, the advantage in the high-altitude conflicts, if it should arise, the Global Times reported, quoting military sources.